openhoat/ant-pebbles/README.md

 ## Game rules

-- Pebbles, stones and rocks are placed randomly into the sand background game scene, the number of pebbles is set in config.js
+- Pebbles, stones and rocks are placed randomly into the sand background game scene, the number of pebbles is set in config.js (default: 200)
 - An ant is also placed randomly : the initial number of ants is set in config.js, and you can change it in live with up and down arrow keys
 - When the game starts the ants start walking
 - When an ant touch a pebble, it brings it